Overcoming Revenge Bedtime Procrastination for Better Mental Health

 Sleep is Self-Care

 Prioritizing restful sleep can improve stress levels and overall physical and mental health.
-Finding ways to reduce stress, manage your days better, and prioritize yourself can help reduce the tendency to procrastinate bedtime.
+Finding ways to reduce stress, manage your days better, and prioritize yourself can help with overcoming revenge bedtime procrastination for better mental health.
 If you continue to struggle with sleep, or any other issue that feels too big to tackle alone, consider starting therapy with a provider in the Great Lakes Psychology Group network.
 Our network is made up of hundreds of providers who offer online on in-person therapy in Michigan, Illinois, Wisconsin, and Minnesota.

 Ready to prioritize your mental health?